safe-global/safe-docs/docs/sdks_03_safe_apps.md

 Please refer to this [EthCC3 talk](https://www.youtube.com/watch?v=1GirpNHZPJM) to learn more about Safe Apps.

-There are already Safe apps available for a number of popular protocols such as [Aave](https://aave.com/), [Synthetix](https://synthetix.io/), [1inch](https://1inch.exchange/) or [Balancer](https://balancer.finance/).
+There are already Safe Apps available for a number of popular protocols such as [Aave](https://aave.com/), [Synthetix](https://synthetix.io/), [1inch](https://1inch.exchange/) or [Balancer](https://balancer.finance/).
 These have been build by 3rd party developers or the projects themselves.

-If you are missing a Safe app, get in touch with the respective project or get building with the Safe apps SDK below.
+If you are missing a Safe App, get in touch with the respective project or get building with the Safe Apps SDK below.
 There is even a grants program available:

 ### Safe Apps Grants